hmrc/intellectual-property-admin-frontend/README.md

 ## Running dependencies

 Using [sm2](https://github.com/hmrc/sm2)
-with the service manager profile `IPR_ALL` will start all the Intellectual Property microservices as well as the services that they depend on.
+with the service manager profile `PIPR_ALL` will start all the Intellectual Property microservices as well as the services that they depend on.

 ```
-sm2 --start IPR_ALL
+sm2 --start PIPR_ALL
 ```

 To stop the microservice from running on service manager (e.g. to run your own version locally), you can run: